-- In response to predators, the American Avocet sometimes issues a series of call notes that gradually changes pitch, simulating the Doppler effect and thus making its approach seem faster than it is. - Nesting American Avocets aggressively attack predators, sometimes physically striking Northern Harriers or Common Rayens. - A female American Avocet may lay one to four eggs in the nest of another female, who then incubates the eggs.
-American Avocets may parasitize other species' nests too; single American Avocet eggs have been found in the nests of Mew Gulls.
-Other species may also parasitize avocet nests.
-Avocets have incubated mixed clutches of their own eggs and those of Common Terns or Black-necked Stilts.
-The avocets reared the stilt hatchlings as if they were their own. - American Avocet chicks leave the nest within 24 hours after hatching.
-Day-old avocets can walk, swim, and even dive to escape predators. - > The oldest recorded American Avocet was over 15 years old, when it was found in California, where it had been banded a decade and a half earlier.
+- In response to predators, the American Avocet sometimes issues a series of call notes that gradually change pitch, simulating the Doppler effect and thus making its approach seem faster than it is. - Nesting American Avocets aggressively attack predators, sometimes physically striking Northern Harriers or Common Ravens. - American Avocet chicks leave the nest within 24 hours after hatching.
+Day-old avocets can walk, swim, and even dive to escape predators. - The oldest recorded American Avocet was over 15 years old, when it was found in California, where it had been banded a decade and a half earlier.